Guide to Visit Panama City

 We had finished!
 Well, our South American leg of our trip anyways, it was now time to explore Central America.
 Leaving from Colombia our first stop was Panama City.
 I really knew nothing of this city except that it is a tax haven for many large corporations and it was where the famous Panama Canal was located.
-After only a couple days there I have a lot of Panama travel tips as well as this guide to help you visit Panama City.
+After only a couple of days there I have a lot of Panama travel tips as well as this guide to help you visit Panama City.

 My First Impression of Panama City

-As I stared out the window of the bus from the airport I caught a glimpse of Panama City’s skyline – large skyscrapers covered the horizon and surrounding mountains covered in thick green rainforest met the city in a seemingly competing way.
+As I starred out the window of the bus from the airport I caught a glimpse of Panama City’s skyline – large skyscrapers covered the horizon and surrounding mountains covered in thick green rainforest met the city in a seemingly competing way.
 The buildings were that of large banks with no money spared on competing with each other to be the symbol of Panama City’s skyline.

 We finally got to the bus station and jumped in a Taxi (after arguing for 5 minutes about the price) and we made our way to the Hostel.
-This is where I began to see another side of Panama City, the skyscrapers disappeared in the rear view and we headed through a small part of the city lined with colonial style buildings, all painted with beautiful colors.
+This is where I began to see another side of Panama City, the skyscrapers disappeared in the rear view and we headed through a small part of the city lined with colonial style buildings, all painted with beautiful colours.
 “Ahh” I said while smiling at Bailey, knowing full well that this is what Panama City really had to offer.

 Panama Travel Tips